 There is a lot more to explore when you are trying to figure out what to do in Norfolk, VA.
 You can climb aboard the USS Wisconsin to dive into the national maritime history of the country or say hello to some critters at the Virginia Zoo.
 Neighboring cities of Virginia Beach, Hampton Roads and Newport News also have plenty to offer, but we prefer to make Norfolk our home base.

 Looking for a Norfolk Hotel?
-Check out the following:
+Check out Our FaVORITES!

 - Hilton Norfolk THE MAIN– #1 rated on TripAdvisor